Can I Sue for Brain Damage from Electric Shock?

 Electricity-related brain injury can result from an arc-blast explosion, which almost always results in death.
 An arc flash [or arc-blast] is a short circuit that flashes from one exposed live conductor to another, or to ground.
 The explosion takes less than one second and produces a brilliant flash, intense heat, and a pressure blast equivalent to several sticks of dynamite.
 The intense pressure wave can exert a force on the human body that is capable of causing severe bodily harm.
 With arc-blasts a brain injury from the blast isn’t due to the electrical or thermal energy associated with the arc-blast but is due to the pressure wave that causes a concussive blow to the head.

 High-voltage electrocution can also cause damage to the spinal cord.
 The electricity can directly injury the spinal cord or the cord can be traumatically injured secondary to a vertebral fracture or displacement of ligaments, which can result from violent muscle contractions.
 There are both acute (occurring immediately) and delayed (occurring up to weeks after the electrocution) types of injury.

 Our lawyers have been quoted by The New York Times, The Wall Street Journal, USA Today, Lawyers USA and others.
-Attorney Fred Pritzker is a national speaker on traumatic brain injury (TBI) litigation.
-He is listed in the current edition of The Best Lawyers in America.
+Our attorneys have been featured as national speakers on traumatic brain injury (TBI) litigation, and are listed in the current edition of The Best Lawyers in America.
 To contact a TBI lawyer at our law firm for a free case evaluation, please call toll-free at 1-888-377-8900 or submit the firm’s online consultation form.
-Our offices are in Minneapolis, Minnesota.

 - (1999) Annals NY Academy of Sciences 888:19-32.